kantale/BME_17/project.md

 Let `M` be this value.

+You will also have to answer to following question:

+> What is maximum number of `N` (people that break the lock down measures!) that can be if we don't want `M` to go over a given value?

 We suppose that the pandemic ends when no one is infectious any more.
 For example suppose that the number of infectious people for each day is (random numbers):

 ```text